-Pre-K Teacher Certification and Certificate Program Information
+Pre-K Teacher Certification

 The national certification for pre-K teachers is the Child Development Associate (CDA).
-Available through the Council for Professional Recognition, the CDA is included by all states but one as part of their regulations for licensing childcare facilities.
+Available through the Council for Professional Recognition, the CDA for teaching is included by all states but one as part of their regulations for licensing childcare facilities.
 Experience and training are both included in eligibility requirements.

 To apply for the CDA, teachers must have a high school diploma or GED.
 Within the five years preceding the application, they must have worked with children for 480 hours.
 During that time they must also have had 120 clock hours of approved courses in child care education.